Roughing It

 Roughing It is a book of semi-autobiographical travel literature by Mark Twain.
-It was written in 1870–71 and published in 1872, as a prequel to his first travel book The Innocents Abroad (1869).
+It was written in 1870–71 and published in 1872, following his first travel book The Innocents Abroad (1869).
 Roughing It is dedicated to Twain's mining companion Calvin H. Higbie, later a civil engineer who died in 1914.

 The book follows the travels of young Mark Twain through the American West during the years 1861–1867.
-After a brief stint as a Confederate cavalry militiaman (not included in the account), he joined his brother Orion Clemens, who had been appointed Secretary of the Nevada Territory, on a stagecoach journey west.
-Twain consulted his brother's diary to refresh his memory and borrowed heavily from his active imagination for many stories in the book.
+He joined his brother Orion Clemens, who had been appointed Secretary of the Nevada Territory, on a stagecoach journey west.
+Twain consulted his brother's diary to refresh his memory and borrowed heavily from his imagination for many stories in the book.

 Roughing It illustrates many of Twain's early adventures, including a visit to Salt Lake City, gold and silver prospecting, real-estate speculation, a journey to the Kingdom of Hawaii, and his beginnings as a writer.
-This memoir provides examples of Twain's rough-hewn humor, which would become a staple of his writing in such later books as Adventures of Huckleberry Finn (1884), The Adventures of Tom Sawyer (1876), and A Connecticut Yankee in King Arthur's Court (1889).
+This memoir provides examples of Twain's rough-hewn humor, which became a staple of his writing in later books such as The Adventures of Tom Sawyer (1876), Adventures of Huckleberry Finn (1884), and A Connecticut Yankee in King Arthur's Court (1889).

 In popular culture

 U.S. astronauts Frank Borman and Jim Lovell read Roughing It aloud to pass the time aboard NASA's Gemini VII, a 14-day-long Earth orbital mission in December 1965.

-In Lords of St. Thomas, a 2018 historical novel set in St. Thomas, Nevada, the main character "Little" Henry Lord is reading Roughing It when he learns that his father has fallen from the Hoover Dam.